Prime Rib at a Glance

 Meat Buyer’s Guide Prime Rib Variations

-All meat images from the NAMP Meat Buyer's Guide
+All of the meat images below are from the NAMP Meat Buyer’s Guide

 Beef Rib, Oven-Prepared NAMP/IMPS 107

 This cut is very similar to the primal cut but with the chine bones, blade bones and cartilage removed.

 More bones have been removed, some of the fat has been trimmed, and a few extra muscles (backstrap, infraspinatus, latissimus dorsi, rhomboideus, subscapularis and trapezius) removed.
 It’s common to see this cut either tied, or placed in a netting.

 This cut is basically the same as the 109 Roast-Ready, except that the fat layer covering the exposed meat below the ribs has been put back into place, instead of being removed.
 The addition of the fat helps protect the meat during cooking and adds additional juiciness to the cut.
 This is what I consider to be the ideal variation of rib roast.

 Beef Rib, Roast-Ready, Cover Off, Short Cut (Export Style) NAMP/IMPS 109

 Very similar to the 109A Roast Ready Special, except the fat layer that I love has been removed and the roast has been trimmed even more to make it more compact.